jehogo/backend-coding-challenge/README.md

 │
 ├─ routes/
 │   ├─ analysisRoutes.ts # POST /analysis endpoint to create workflows
+│   ├─ workflowRoutes.ts # GET /:workflowID/status endpoint to get the current status; and /:workflowID/results to get the results of a completed workflow.
 │
 ├─ data-source.ts       # TypeORM DataSource configuration
 └─ index.ts             # Express.js server initialization & starting the worker